Getting started

 |

-| the image can be displayed using matplotlib:
+| the first z-slice of the image can be displayed using matplotlib:

 |